 Hagerman Whitetail Ranch

-Property Description: Hagerman Whitetail Ranch is a very secluded and impressive bowhunting property.
+Overview: Hagerman Whitetail Ranch is a very secluded and impressive bowhunting property.
 It borders Hagerman National Wildlife Refuge on 3 sides and probably has the most woods of any place bordering Hagerman Refuge.
 Very few properties come up for sale that adjoin Hagerman and this is one of the BEST.
 If you like bowhunting big low fence whitetails, this is one of the best properties in the state!

 Location: Located in Northwest Grayson County with Hagerman National Wildlife Refuge next door.
 It is a little over 1 hour from Dallas at the end of a private road and there is no other road frontage.
 Lake Texoma is only a few miles from the property and provides numerous recreational activities.
 Whitesboro is only 15 minutes from the property and there are good restaurants, groceries, fuel, and a bank.
 Sherman is also a short distance to the Southeast.
 This property can very easily be accessed from Dallas or Fort Worth and Grayson County airport is only 20 minutes away.